I'm currently on a career break while I focus on taking care of my very young kids (three, three and under, baby!).

-I currently work for Microsoft in Seattle, on improving storage performance for the Azure cloud.
+Before that, I was a Principal Software Engineer for Microsoft, working on storage performance for the Azure cloud.

 I graduated from Brown University with a B.S. in Computer Science in 2013.

 I love computer systems!

-I have experience working on distributed systems, multithreaded native code optimization, storage drivers,
+I have experience working on distributed data systems, multithreaded native code optimization, storage drivers,

 I love to learn and teach!

-I do a 1½ hour technical overview presentation on Azure Storage a few times a year for new developers,
+I used to do a well-loved 1½ hour "boot camp" technical presentation on Azure Storage a few times a year,

-and I was also a teaching assistant for 6 classes over 5 semesters during my undergrad.
+and I was a teaching assistant for 6 classes over 5 semesters during my undergrad.

 Software Engineer II, Windows Deployment, Microsoft, 2013-2017